MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 35. This will return you to the list of **Active teams and groups**.
 The **Inside Sales** group should no longer appear under the **Teams & Microsoft 365 groups** tab.
 If the Inside Sales group still displays, wait a couple of minutes and then select the **Refresh** option on the menu bar.
 The updated **Active teams and groups** page should no longer include the Inside Sales group in the **Teams & Microsoft 365 groups** tab.

-36. In the MIcrosoft 365 admin center navigation pane, under **Teams & groups**, select **Deleted groups**.
+36. In the Microsoft 365 admin center navigation pane, under **Teams & groups**, select **Deleted groups**.
 The **Inside Sales** group should appear in the list.

-36. To verify whether deleting this group affected any of its owners or members, select **Active Users** in the navigation pane.
+37. To verify whether deleting this group affected any of its owners or members, select **Active Users** in the navigation pane.

-37. In the **Active users** list verify that the Inside Sales group's two owners (**Allan Deyoung** and **Patti Fernandez**) and the two members (**Diego Siciliani** and **Lynne Robbins**) still appear in the list of users.
+38. In the **Active users** list verify that the Inside Sales group's two owners (**Allan Deyoung** and **Patti Fernandez**) and the two members (**Diego Siciliani** and **Lynne Robbins**) still appear in the list of users.
 This verifies that deleting a group does not delete the user accounts that were owners or members of the group.

-38. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.
+39. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.

 ### Task 4 – Recover Groups using PowerShell